UP | HOME

 On another page we have described how to implement a Kripke structure that can be explored on the fly, by implementing a function that take the current state, and produce its successor states.
 While implementing an on-the-fly Kripke structure is good for large example, it requires some implementation effort we are not always willing to put for a toy example.

 This document shows how to create a Kripke structure that is stored as an explicit graph.
-The class for those is spot::kripke_graph and works in a similar way as the class spot::twa_graph used for automata.
+The class for those is spot::kripke_graph and works similarly to the class spot::twa_graph (used for automata).
 The main difference between those two classes is that Kripke structures labels the states instead of the transitions.
 Using spot::kripke_graph instead of spot::twa_graph saves a bit of memory.

 Our Kripke structure represent a model whose states consist of pairs of modulo-3 integers \((x,y)\).
 At any state the possible actions will be to increment any one of the two integers (nondeterministically).
 That increment is obviously done modulo 3.
 For instance state \((1,2)\) has two possible successors: